Back to Get Involved

 pick ups throughout the community.
 Volunteers must be 16 years or older.
 We encourage businesses, schools and other civic

 groups to volunteer at the ReStore.
-To volunteer at the ReStore, contact the ReStore Manager, Charles Austin,
+To volunteer at the ReStore, contact the Volunteer Coordinator at 912-353-8122 or on the Volunteer Hub

 Volunteering on a Habitat Savannah Construction Site

-Volunteers are critical to the construction of Habitat Savannah homes.
+Volunteers are critical to the construction of Habitat for Humanity homes.
 Without volunteers to raise walls and hammer nails, we would not

 be able to offer homes at reasonable rates to our homeowners.
 In addition to learning practical building skills, you will have the opportunity